theCoderSchoolTampa/CoderSchoolAI/README.md

 Email: johnnykoch02@gmail.com

-This project is released under the MIT License.
-Any use of this library is permitted provided that credit is given to the authors of the library.

 ---

 CoderSchoolAI is a comprehensive, open-source library designed to facilitate artificial intelligence learning and development, particularly focusing on reinforcement learning.
 The library offers a suite of easy-to-use tools and structures to create, train, and test reinforcement learning agents.
 These include, but are not limited to, various types of neural networks, state-of-the-art training algorithms, different environment shells, and buffer functionalities for experience replay.